 This course is the study of the content, techniques, materials and theory for teaching business at the secondary level.
-This course includes a 10 hour field experience.
+This course requires a 30 hour practicum and is required of each candidate seeking an endorsement in this content area.

 Note: The course does not count toward a major or minor in business education, business administration, accounting or economics.